 We are party to a third amended and restated investor rights agreement that grants certain registration rights to the holders of shares of our common stock issuable upon conversion of the shares of preferred stock.
-The shares subject to registration rights under this third amended and restated investor rights agreement, or the registrable shares, will represent approximately % of our outstanding common stock after this offering, % if the underwriters exercise their option to purchase additional shares.
+The shares subject to registration rights under this third amended and restated investor rights agreement, or the registrable shares, will represent approximately 77.6% of our outstanding common stock after this offering, or 75.1% if the underwriters exercise their option to purchase additional shares.